lowRISC/opentitan/hw/ip/spi_host/doc/dv/index.md

 Some of the most commonly used tasks / functions are as follows:
 * generate_transaction()

-  Generates a SPI transaction of n segments with command, address, dummy and data segements
+  Generates a SPI transaction of n segments with command, address, dummy and data segments

 * read_rx_fifo()